-Charges under Article 66(d) were dropped against Kyaw Zwa Naing on June 16 after Kyaw Min Swe testified that he was solely responsible for posting on social media the satirical article that allegedly insulted the armed forces by mocking a military propaganda film.
+Charges under Section 66(d) were dropped against Kyaw Zwa Naing on June 16 after Kyaw Min Swe testified that he was solely responsible for posting on social media the satirical article that allegedly insulted the armed forces by mocking a military propaganda film.

 Three others denied bail

-In a related development, a court in the town of Thibaw in northeastern Shan state denied bail to three journalists from independent, domestic news outlets accused of violating a statute of the colonial-era Unlawful Association Act, their lawyers said.
+In a related development, a court in the town of Thibaw in northeastern Shan state denied bail to three journalists from independent, domestic news outlets accused of violating a statute of the colonial-era Unlawful Associations Act, their lawyers said.